WWF-International/wwf-uk-css-style-guide/readme.md

 Otherwise, if Internet Explorer 8 (or older) support isn't required, then go mobile first.

-The breakpoints should be in `em`, as this provides the widest level of bug-free support.
+The breakpoints should be in `em`, as this provides the widest level of consistent, bug-free support.
+Using `ems` in media queries doesn't use the root setting - it uses the browsers default font size, usually 16px.

 Any styles that are triggered by media queries should be placed within the stylesheets - not in their own stylesheet.